 The Master Plan was further refined to a Concept Design, which was submitted as part of a Concept State Significant Development Application in 2014.
 The Department of Planning and Environment initiated a 30 day public exhibition period from 17 July 2014, seeking public submissions on the Concept State Significant Development Application.
-Planning approval is anticipated in early 2015.
+The Development Application was approved in May 2015.

-For information on progress with this application contact Marianna Southwick: firstname.lastname@example.org
+For information on progress contact Marianna Southwick: firstname.lastname@example.org

 Download the Walsh Bay Vision Report (2012)